 The Family Rain, crudely put, are what might have happened if Meg White (drummer of the White Stripes) had practiced the drums and they’d recruited another member.
 Of course, The Family Rain are much more than that, and hopefully there will be more to come from them in the future.
 This band is definitely one to watch.

 Photo: Robin Pope

-For further information about The Family Rain and future events visit here.
+For further information and future events visit The Family Rain’s website here.

 Watch the video for Pushing It here: